ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2024_IRL/en.md

 ## Qualifier instructions

-1. There are 8 maps in the qualifying mappool.
+1. There are 8 maps in the qualifier mappool.

-2. The ranking of the qualifying is determined by the player's single map ranking.
+2. The ranking of qualifier is determined by sum of all the single maps ranking.

-3. The top 16 players in the qualifying ranking will enter the main competition.
-They will be divided into 4 tiers according to the player ranking.
-One player will be randomly selected from each tier and assigned to a half zone.
+3. The top 16 players in the qualifier will enter the main competition.
+They will be divided into 4 tiers according to the player ranking and randomly assigned into 4 quarter zones, while every quarter will forcely include 1 player from each tier.
 The first round of the game is fixed as tier 1 vs tier 4, and tier 2 vs tier 3.

-4. After the qualifying round, if any qualified player withdraws, his ranking will be replaced by the next player, and so on.
+4. After the qualifier round, if any qualified player withdraws, his ranking will be replaced by the next player, and so on.

 ## Tournament rules